robintsunny/StudyGuideNotes/algorithms.md

 1. if (a[l] + a[r] - sum < diff), update to new diff and results pair
 2. if (a[l] + a[r] > sum), l++
 3. else, r--

+### What are the steps to detecting a cycle in a graph?
+1. for each edge, make a subset of the two nodes
+2. If the two nodes are not in the same subset, then union into one subset
+3. if they are in the same subset, then a cycle is found